Zero space left: Learn to clean up Mac's hard drive

 Depending on your user habits, there could be tons of various junk on your Mac.
 Some of it can be safely destroyed because these files are either outdated or have never been used.

 Yes, you could spend a few hours in Finder sorting your archives and documents.
 The problem is all folders in Finder look the same.
 Is there a quicker way to find out where is your space going?
 Yes, and it's called "Space Lens."

-Space Lens is an amazing little tool that is part of CleanMyMac X. It creates the interactive map of your storage so you can explore it and at a glance see the largest space wasters.
-A quick way to see what is taking up so much space, and then in a few clicks, remove and delete anything taking up too much room, or that you've forgotten about and need to clear out.
+Space Lens is an amazing little tool that is a part of CleanMyMac X. It creates the interactive map of your storage, so you can explore it and at a glance see the largest space wasters — a quick way to see what is taking up so much space, and then in a few clicks, remove anything taking up too much room or that you've forgotten about and need to clear out.

-- Launch the app and click Space Lens in the sidebar
+- Open the app and click Space Lens in the sidebar.